willswats/mpv-youtube-search/README.md

 - [Keybindings](#keybindings)

 ## Installation

+This script requires mpv `0.38.0` or greater, for older versions of mpv see the [mpv-v0.37.0 branch](https://github.com/willswats/mpv-youtube-search/tree/mpv-v0.37.0).

 In your mpv `config` directory, add `youtube-search.lua` to `scripts` and (optionally) add `youtube-search.conf` to `script-opts` (create the directories if they do not exist).